 This whole process is held within an environment designed to prioritize trust, safety, and confidentiality, in alignment with the ICF Code of Ethics.

-Although my lived experiences as a white, queer, cis woman may limit my perspective, my training as a professional diversity coach give me the tools to approach issues of diversity, equity, and inclusion in a way that can truly create change.
+Although my lived experiences as a white, queer, cis woman may limit my perspective, my training through the CoachDiversity Institute as a Certified Professional Diversity Coach give me the tools to approach issues of diversity, equity, and inclusion in a way that can truly create change.

 I am ready to be your partner in change.